unraid/docs/docs/unraid-os/system-administration/advanced-tools/command-line-interface.md

 ## Drive testing and monitoring

-These tools assist with evaluating performance, checking drive health, and troubleshooting array slowness.
-All commands should be executed from the terminal or via SSH.
+These tools assist with evaluating performance, checking drive health, and troubleshooting %%array|array%% slowness.
+All commands should be executed from the terminal or via %%SSH|ssh%%.

 ### `hdparm`

 Use this command to test read speed and display drive characteristics.

 <details>
-<summary>View hdparm options</summary>
+<summary><strong>View hdparm options</strong> - Click to expand/collapse</summary>

 **Test drive read speed:**